 In Junee, in 1919, where the railways workers ran the show, they jumped right in and created a local Rugby League competition which included five teams: Illabo, Old Junee, Junee Reefs, Waratahs and Rovers.
 There was even a team formed in the Australian Rules stronghold of Coolamon.
 Prominent Junee priest Monsignor Buckley donated a cup to encourage the game and develop ‘healthy, clean spirit’.
 Perhaps it is indicative of the difference between Catholic and many Protestant churches of the time that Buckley was perfectly content for his cup to be played for on Sunday afternoons.

-Harden, the other town where railways workers dominated the workforce, adopted League readily in 1919.
+In Harden, like Junee, railways workers dominated the workforce.
+In August 1918 Harden entertained Eveleigh Loco and defeated them playing League.
+They adopted League readily in 1919.
 On the Main Southern Line it was in the age of rail a handy place to meet up.
 The broader Southern Districts Football League was established there in April 1919 and comprised Harden (and Murrumburrah), Temora, Yass and Young.
 In March 1920 a revised organisation the Southern Divisional Rugby Football League, composed of Temora, Moss Vale, Goulburn and Harden was formed.
 Planning for a grudge match between Harden and Yass for a massive £200 stake was widely publicised in 1920 but eventually abandoned.

 There was optimism prior to the War that Coota was ripe for Rugby League.
 However the club voted unanimously in 1914 to remain with Union.
 In 1919 again the five local teams stuck with the old code.
 However the move was underway.
 The first recorded match clearly described as Rugby League was a Seniors vs Juniors match on 30 May 1919.
 The players reported they preferred the League game.
 When the Bing Boys went to play the Kangaroos in Union-playing Young in July they played Union.
 The next week the Bing Boys hosted the Temora Juniors – and played under the League rules that Temora were now well familiar with.
 Overall most games in 1919 were played with 15 men.